-Linking the developed polyps–whatever its location-with active intestinal or urinary Schistosomiasis is not always achievable.
-In many cases described in the literature identification of Bilharzial ova in fresh stool or urine samples taken from the same cases was not possible[9,16,31].
+Linking the developed polyps, whatever its location, with active intestinal or urinary Schistosomiasis is not always achievable.
+In many cases described in the literature, identification of Bilharzial ova in fresh stool or urine samples taken from the same cases was not possible[9,16,31].
 Furthermore, S. polyps may be the only clue of a Bilharzial infection[19,31].

 Barium enema was used frequently to diagnose Bilharzial polyps of the bowel[46] in endemic areas before the era of endoscopy.
 However, currently the role of contrast study in diagnosis of intestinal or urinary Schistosomiasis is not likely to replace the standard methods for direct ova detection in stool or urine samples or detection of the ova with its characteristic granuloma on endoscopic or surgical specimens due to low sensitivity and specificity of these contrast studies[47].